karanjeets/PCF-Nutch-on-Wrangler/README.md

 A crawl evaluation of Apache Nutch.
 This repository contains all the configurations and scripts used for evaluation.

 ### sample-worspace
-A sample workspace to setup on Wrangler
+A sample Nutch workspace for Wrangler